1887

 Guidelines for responsible antibiotic use

 While antibiotics are essential medicines for treating bacterial infections, it is important to remember that their use leads to selection of resistant strains of bacteria.
-Resistance may be intrinsic (chromosomal DNA changes) or acquired (by plasmid transfer).
+It is important that veterinarians use antibiotics responsibly to:

 • Retain the right to prescribe certain antibiotics.